Safaricom has today announced a major change to MPESA charges where they say they will be reduced upto 45% effective next year.

-Safaricom says that these tariff reductions will affect more than 90% of all customer transactions when sending money.
+Safaricom says that these tariff reductions on MPESA charges will affect more than 90 percent of all customer transactions when sending money.
 For example, it will cost KES 6 to send between KES 101 and KES 500 down from KES 11 and sending between KES 1501 and KES 2500 will cost KES 22 down from KES 41.

 The company says this is in consideration of the expiry of the period for zero rated MPESA transactions and ongoing COVID-19 and economic circumstances.

-Here are the new charges that will be effective from January 1st 2020 and will remain permanent.
+Here are the new MPESA charges that will be effective from January 1st 2020 and will remain permanent for the foreseeable future.